-Great men throughout the ages have achieved great feats.
-Monumental feats with nothing but grit, determination and the inner strength to overcome any challenges or challengers.
-Others became great and legendary, with a little help from their tools.
+Great men throughout the ages have accomplished incredible feats, with nothing but grit, determination and the inner strength to overcome any challenges or challengers.
+Others, became great and legendary, with a little help from their tools.

-Thor – the coolest comic book character of all time (except of course for The Phantom), gave absolute hell to all monsters and demons and kicked the butt of a few bad-attitude Gods also.
+Thor – the coolest comic book character of all time (except of course for The Wizard of Id), gave absolute hell to all monsters and demons and kicked the butt of a few bad-attitude Gods also.

 How?
 His Mighty Avenger Lightning Hammer is how.

-David– of David and Goliath fame, was without a doubt the religious icon of choice when I was a boy, with all due respect to Jesus.
-Dave knocked his enormous, indestructible enemy into submission with a medium-sized stone.
+David– of David and Goliath fame, was without doubt the religious icon of choice when I was a boy (with all due respect to Jesus).
+Dave knocked his enormous, indestructible enemy into submission, with a medium-sized stone.

 How?
 With some help from his trusty sling.

 King Arthur – a dude not to be messed with if you were a bandit, Saxon dog or a really dishonorable Roman.

 How did he turn his Arthurian battles into victories one after the other?
 Oh, I don’t know, just a little implement called… EXCALIBUR.

 Why do we know his name?
 Why was he not just Billy Hickok, wagon driver and part-time folk singer?
 His twin Colt Navy pistols.

 These men have all become legends.
 They relied on their tools of trade and with them they carved out immortality.